Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Simulation Studies

-In this section, we compare the computation performance of multi-fidelity \gls{rhp} and locally-guided \gls{rhp} against the traditional \gls{rhp} (baseline) over a set of multi-contact scenarios in simulation.
-The video can be found at \url{https://youtu.be/oMo_50XIE24}.
+In this section, we evaluate the computation performance of multi-fidelity \gls{rhp} and locally-guided \gls{rhp} over a set of multi-contact scenarios in simulation.
+To the best of our knowledge, there is no accessible method focused on accelerating the computation speed of multi-contact \gls{rhp} by simplifying the value function approximation.
+Therefore, to highlight the computation advantage of our methods, we compare them against the traditional \gls{rhp} (baseline) which approximates the value function by planning the prediction horizon with an accurate dynamics model.
+The video of our simulations can be found at \url{https://youtu.be/STBYJl7jvsg}.